 You end your turn by discarding any one of the cards in your hand.
-The only exception being that if "11 Card Gins" is selected under Rule Preferences and you can meld all the cards in your hand, you may do so.
+The only exceptions being: (i) if you started your turn by taking the last card from the discard pile into your hand, you cannot discard it back again on the same turn, and (ii) if you can meld all the cards in your hand you may do so, unless the Rule Preference specifying "Discard To Go Out" is selected.